AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 **Template dependency structure**

 * **template_id_offset**: indicates the value of the frame_dependency_template_id having templateIndex=0.
-The value of template_id_offset SHOULD be chosen so that the valid frame_dependency_template_id range, template_id_offset to template_id_offset + TemplatesCnt - 1, inclusive, of a new template_dependency_structure, does not overlap the valid frame_dependency_template_id range for the existing template_dependency_structure.
+The value of template_id_offset SHOULD be chosen so that the valid frame_dependency_template_id range, template_id_offset to template_id_offset + TemplateCnt - 1, inclusive, of a new template_dependency_structure, does not overlap the valid frame_dependency_template_id range for the existing template_dependency_structure.
 When template_id_offset of a new template_dependency_structure is the same as in the existing template_dependency_structure, all fields in both template_dependency_structures MUST have identical values.

 * **dt_cnt_minus_one**: dt_cnt_minus_one + 1 indicates the number of Decode targets present in the coded video sequence.